 Backlinks, also referred to as inbound or incoming links, are simply links that go from one website to another.
 They assist people (and search engines) in transitioning from one piece of content to the next.
 If a blog links to your site, that link is a backlink for you; this matters significantly in SEO.

 Why is that, you ask?
 Backlinks act somewhat like a vote.
-When trusted sites link to your content, they signal to search engines, like Google, that your page is worth showing.
-But not every backlink is equal.
-Links from authoritative and relevant sites carry more weight than links from random or spam pages.
+Trusted sites linking to your content are an indication to the search engines, such as Google, that your page is worth appearing.
+However, not all backlinks are equal.
+The links of relevant and authoritative pages have more weight compared with links of random or spam pages.

 Google checks who links to you, how related that site is to your niche—like marketing, SaaS, ecommerce, or finance—and where the link appears on the page.
 A strong backlink from a trusted industry blog is worth more than five weak backlinks from low-quality directories.